 Not mine thank you…the kids.
-In a moment of what could only be described as insanity, I volunteered to take both boys (simulatneously) to the Dr’s. office for their yearly checkup.
+In a moment of what could only be described as insanity, I volunteered to take both boys (simultaneously) to the Drs. office for their yearly checkup.
 Ethan was due for his yearly and Aiden for his monthly.

 …you walk in…you sign in…they give you a chart to fill out and you hand them your insurance card…sometimes you immediately pay your co-pay, and you get the heck outta the way.
-Not so, this mom.
+Not so this mom.
 She fumbled, she mumbled, she SET HER PURSE ON THE FLOOR TO LOOK FOR HER INSURANCE CARD.
 And then…and then, when all that was done, she just stood there in front of the sign-in sheet and wouldn’t move.
 The kicker was that her kid was a teenager and here she is acting like it’s the first time she’s been to the Dr. Lay off the Prozac lady and plug into reality.
-(Dear Lord, please forgive me.
-I’m sorry for making fun of people with mental instability and those pygmies over in New Guinnea…”)

 Here I am, holding a not-too-light infant and carrier, while trying to herd my older son away from the sick kids and into the “Well children” side of the office.

 Luckily, before there was an evisceration, the lady finally moved and things proceeded as normally.
-We were called back…well, actually my youngest son was called back and then when I explained they both had appointmentes, well…I think I just completely threw her for a loop.
-She placed us in a room while they “sort it all out.” (with a sickly sweet smile that makes you just want to say, “Don’t bother, I’ll find another pediatrition.”
-Which I won’t because it’s way too difficult a proposition.”)
+We were called back…well, actually my youngest son was called back and then when I explained they both had appointments, well…I think I just completely threw her for a loop.
+She placed us in a room while they “sort it all out,” with a sickly sweet smile that makes you just want to say, “Don’t bother, I’ll find another Pediatrician.”
+Which I won’t because it’s way too difficult a proposition.

 So finally about 20 minutes later, two ladies come in to tag-team us and they proceed to ask for my oldest son’s cooperation, and in response he stuck his finger up his nose and proceeded to hide behind a chair.
 Now normally, this is where I’d grab an arm and drag him out kicking and screaming all the while threatening a spanking, but I’m in pubic, so instead I use the old, “You won’t got to the train show today unless you do this” argument.
 And it works a little; at least enough that they do what they need to do.
 My youngest son was easy…all they had to do was remove his clothes and he was ready to go.